rafael135/FreedomNode/README.md

 ---

-If you'd like, I can open a PR that adds ISSUE / PULL_REQUEST templates and a CI job to run tests on every PR.

 Quick notes on adding new features here:

 - To add a new worker: create a `BackgroundService` under `src/Workers/` and register it in `Program.cs`.